segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

    ![](images/hubspot-personas06.png)

-7. Back in the Personas Audience builder, click **Create Audience**.
+9. Back in the Personas Audience builder, click **Create Audience**.
+Personas sends any users that meet the audience criteria to HubSpot immediately.

 ### Verify the audience

-Personas sends any users that meet the audience criteria to HubSpot in seconds.
-You can also use the debugger to see these calls.
+You can use the debugger in your Personas space to see the calls sent to HubSpot.
 Edit the URL below to replace YOUR_WORKSPACE and YOUR_PERSONAS_SPACE with the workspace and personas space you're working in.

 `https://app.segment.com/YOUR_WORKSPACE/sources/YOUR_PERSONAS_SPACE/debugger`

 ![](images/hubspot-personas07.png)

 You can check back in HubSpot to see the audience boolean as a contact property.
 For the audience created in the example above, you could check individual contact profiles and see a contact property called  `Email Opened 30 Days` = `Yes`.